Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 Benefits of Virtual Try-On

-- the technology considerably enhances the shopping experience, easing the process of opting for and purchasing online;
+- The technology considerably enhances the shopping experience, easing the process of opting for and purchasing online;

-- it engages customers and provokes the feeling of gratitude for better customer service that aids in building closer connections between people and brands;
+- It engages customers and provokes the feeling of gratitude for better customer service that aids in building closer connections between people and brands;

-- it contributes to higher conversions since prospects can be more confident that the chosen items fit them;
+- It contributes to higher conversions since prospects can be more confident that the chosen items fit them;

-- as online orders are getting more precise, the number of returns drops;
+- As online orders are getting more precise, the number of returns drops;

 - sometimes it facilitates up-sales and cross-sales, giving the opportunity to try on various products simultaneously (f.e., eye-shadow, lipstick, and eyeliner to find out whether they match or not).